fxaps/XMPie-WSDL-Wrapper/README.md

 /*
  * Create instances of RequestMaker and ServiceMaker.
- * They can be used many times as you will see below.
+ * They can be used many times, as you will see below.
  */
 $RequestMaker = new RequestMaker();
 $ServiceMaker = new ServiceMaker();

-//Example 1 - I need to know how many clicks I have left
+//Call 1 - I need to know how many clicks I have left
 $Request = $RequestMaker->Licensing_SSP()->GetAvailableClicks()->setInUsername('amelia')->setInPassword('my$3cret');
 $Service = $ServiceMaker->Licensing_SSP();
 $Response = $Service->GetAvailableClicks($Request);